Hamas Attacks, Israel Declares War | God's World News

 • Heads up, parents!
 This map is operated by Google, not God’s WORLD News.

-On Saturday, Hamas fighters attacked Israel.
+On Saturday, Hamas militants attacked Israel.
 They killed dozens of people and abducted others in a surprise assault.
 Israeli Prime Minister Benjamin Netanyahu declared war on Sunday—and vowed to inflict an “unprecedented price.”

 An estimated 1,000 invading Hamas gunmen rampaged for hours.
 One unit attacked the Israeli army’s southern Gaza headquarters.
 Fighters jammed communications, so Israeli soldiers couldn’t call each other.